jikechao/AnonymousRep01/README.md

 ```

 #### Running
-Please use the following command to obtain the results of structural coverage (except Driving and Speech):
+Please use the following command to obtain the results of structural coverage (except Driving and Speech-Commands):
 ```shell
 python get_nc.py -d mnist -num_classes 10 -target cw
 ```